liftwizard/liftwizard/docs/src/main/znai/configuration/ConfigLoggingBundle.md

 Note that the `metrics` section at the end was not specified in `test-example.json5`.
 It comes from serializing the output of `io.dropwizard.Configuration.getMetricsFactory()`.

-This output can be helpful for fleshing out the configuration file with default options to make it easier to edit.
-For example, it's much easier to flip a boolean flag from `false` to `true` than to first figure out where in the configuration file it belongs and the exact spelling of its key.

 :include-java: io/dropwizard/Configuration.java {title: "io.dropwizard.Configuration", entry: "getMetricsFactory"}

+This output can be helpful for fleshing out the configuration file with default options.
+Including "redundant" defaults makes it easier to edit the configuration by hand.
+It's easier to flip a boolean flag from `false` to `true` than to first figure out where in the configuration file it belongs and the exact spelling of its key.

 The `ConfigLoggingBundle` also logs the "default" configuration at the `DEBUG` level.
 It does this by instantiating a new copy of the configuration class using the default no-arg constructor, serializing it to json, and logging it.
 The default configuration output can be useful for finding redundant configuration to remove.

+# Adding the dependency

 `ConfigLoggingBundle` lives in the `liftwizard-bundle-logging-config` module.